interlay/interbtc-clients/oracle/README.md

 # Oracle

-Automated price feeder for the BTC Parachain.
+Automated price feeder for interBTC.
+Values can be set manually or imported from a supported source.

 ## Examples